M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 ### Submit Issues

-**Bug Reports**: Be as detailed as possible, and fill out all information requested in the [bug report template].
+**Bug Reports**: Be as detailed as possible, and fill out all information requested in the [bug report template](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose).

 _For security related issues, see the [security policy](https://github.com/M-Scott-Lassiter/jest-geojson/security/policy)._

+**Documentation Requests**: Is something unclear in the documentation or the API?
+Submit a [documentation change request](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose)!
+Be as detailed as possible.
+If you have the question, chances are someone else will also who isn't as willing to speak up as you are.
+If you want to do it yourself, see the [documentation guidelines](#documentation) for instructions.

+### Recommend New Matchers

-**New Matcher Requests**: These are welcome!
+These are welcome!
 Before submitting:

 -   Take a moment to make sure your matcher idea fits within the scope and aims of this project.
 Remember, `jest-geojson` exports ONLY matchers for Jest to aide test driven developers, not generic GeoJSON functions.
 For that, refer to [Turf.js](https://github.com/Turfjs/turf).
 -   Search the issues for [new matchers](https://github.com/M-Scott-Lassiter/jest-geojson/labels/new%20matcher) to make sure this isn't already in the works.
 -   Be as detailed as possible, and fill out a [new matcher request](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose).
 It is up to you to make your case of why the matcher should get included.

-**Documentation Requests**: Is something unclear in the documentation or the API?
-Submit a [documentation change request](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose)!
-Be as detailed as possible.
-If you have the question, chances are someone else will also who isn't as willing to speak up as you are.
-If you want to do it yourself, see the [documentation guidelines](#documentation) for instructions.
+**Please ask** before embarking on any significant undertaking (e.g. implementing a new matcher, major code refactoring), otherwise you risk wasting time on something that might not fit well with the project.
+Do this by opening an issue for the proposal.

 ### Submit a Pull Request

 Good pull requests are outstanding help.
 They should remain focused in scope and avoid unrelated commits.

-**Please ask** before embarking on any significant undertaking (e.g. implementing a new matcher, major code refactoring), otherwise you risk wasting time on something that might not fit well with the project.
-Do this by opening an issue for the proposal.

 To submit a pull request,